nickneos/nickneos.github.io/_posts/2020-09-14-migrating-home-assistant.md

 ---
 layout: post
+title: Installing Home Assistant on Docker
-title: Migrating Home Assistant to Docker
+subtitle: Migrating from Home Asstant on a Raspberry Pi to your own installation on Docker
-description: Migrating Home Assistant from a Raspberry Pi to a Docker container on Linux
+description: Migrating from Home Asstant on a Raspberry Pi to your own installation on Docker
 date: 2020-09-14
-image: /img/blog/homeassistant.png
+image: /img/blog/docker-logo.jpg
-hero_image: /img/blog/homeassistant.png
+hero_image: /img/blog/docker-banner.jpg
 hero_height: is-medium
 hero_darken: true
 tags: home-assistant docker linux appdaemon mariadb mosquitto